Antidistillation Fingerprinting: Experiments

 We consider both open-weight and closed-weight student models in the evaluation.
 For open-weight models, we compute the average green-list token probability $\mathrm{GTP}(\mathcal X, \theta_s, k)$ directly from the model logits.
 For closed-weight models, we sample next tokens for each context in $\mathcal X$ once and compute the fraction of green-list tokens.
 As we will see later, both evaluation settings yield similar fingerprinting $p$-values.
 However, intuitively, open-weight evaluation should be more powerful.
 This is because closed-weight evaluation consumes more resources in real applications to achieve the same statistical power, as detailed in \cref{subsec:evaluation_details}.

 For both algorithms and all experimental settings, we vary the fingerprinting strength, i.e., $\lambda$ for ADFP and $\delta$ for red-and-green-list fingerprinting, to obtain different trade-offs between generation quality and fingerprinting effect.
 We measure the fingerprinting effect using the $p$-value defined in \cref{thm:gtp_p_value}.
 A smaller $p$-value indicates a stronger effect.
-For generation quality, we use \textit{answer-forced accuracy} for GSM8K and \textit{NLL on original teacher} for OASST1.
+For generation quality, we use \textit{answer-forced accuracy} for GSM8K, \textit{NLL on original teacher} for OASST1, and \textit{execution pass rate} together with \textit{syntax validity} for MBPP.
 Here, answer-forced accuracy is computed by concatenating \path|\n\n**Final Answer**\n[\boxed{| after the reasoning trace and continue to generate for 32 additional tokens and checking if the final answer is correct.
 NLL on original teacher is computed by evaluating the negative log-likelihood of the traces with the unfingerprinted teacher.

 We provide additional evaluation details in \cref{subsec:evaluation_details}.

 \textbf{Implementation.} We run our experiments on nodes with 8 NVIDIA H100 GPUs or 8 AMD MI250X GPUs each, and we implement the code with the \path|transformers|~\citep{wolf-etal-2020-transformers}, \path|trl|~\citep{vonwerra2022trl}, and \path|accelerate|~\citep{accelerate} libraries.
 Student accuracy measurements on the GSM8K test set are performed using the implementation and standard settings provided by the Eleuther LM Evaluation Harness~\citep{eval-harness}.
 Our code for running the experiments is released at \url{https://github.com/YixuanEvenXu/antidistillation-fingerprinting}.